The Investment Climate Statement Chapter of the CCG is provided by the State Department.

 These statements highlight persistent barriers to further U.S. investment.
 Addressing these barriers would expand high-quality, private sector-led investment in infrastructure, further women’s economic empowerment, and facilitate a healthy business environment for the digital economy.

 Chile has successfully attracted Foreign Direct Investment (FDI) despite its relatively small domestic market.
 The country’s market-oriented policies have created significant opportunities for foreign investors to participate in the country’s economic growth.
-Chile has a sound legal framework and there is general respect for private property rights.
-Sectors that attract significant FDI include mining, finance/insurance, chemical manufacturing, and wholesale trade.
+Chile has a sound legal framework and general respect for private property rights.
+Sectors that attract significant FDI include mining, finance/insurance, energy, telecommunications, chemical manufacturing, and wholesale trade.
 Mineral, hydrocarbon, and fossil fuel deposits within Chilean territory are restricted from foreign ownership, but companies may enter into contracts with the government to extract these resources.
-Corruption exists in Chile but on a much smaller scale than in most Latin American countries, ranking of 26 out of 180 countries worldwide and second Latin America in Transparency International’s 2019 Corruption Perceptions Index.
+Corruption exists in Chile but on a much smaller scale than in most Latin American countries, ranking 25 – along with the United States – out of 170 countries worldwide and second in Latin America in Transparency International’s 2020 Corruption Perceptions Index.

 Although Chile is an attractive destination for foreign investment, challenges remain.
-Legislative and constitutional reforms proposed in response to the social unrest and the pandemic have generated concern about the potential impact on investments in the energy, healthcare, insurance, and pension sectors.
-Despite a general respect for intellectual property (IP) rights, Chile has not fully complied with its IP obligations set forth in the U.S.-Chile FTA.
-Environmental permitting processes, indigenous consultation requirements, and cumbersome court proceedings have made large project approvals increasingly time consuming and unpredictable, especially in cases with political sensitivities.
-The current administration prioritizes attracting foreign investment and continues to implement measures to streamline the process.
+Legislative and constitutional reforms proposed in response to the social unrest and the pandemic have generated concern about the potential impact on investments in the mining, energy, healthcare, insurance, and pension sectors.
+Importantly, the legislation enabling the constitutional reform process requires that the new constitution must respect Chile’s character as a democratic republic, its judicial sentences, and its international treaties (including the U.S.-Chile Free Trade Agreement).
+Despite general respect for intellectual property (IP) rights, Chile has not fully complied with its IP obligations set forth in the U.S.-Chile FTA.
+Environmental permitting processes, indigenous consultation requirements, and cumbersome court proceedings have made large project approvals increasingly time-consuming and unpredictable, especially in cases with political sensitivities.
+The current administration prioritizes attracting foreign investment and implemented measures to streamline the process.